Shine a Light (Constantines album)

 Shine a Light is the second full-length album released by the Constantines, and their first to be released internationally on the Sub Pop record label.
+The album was recorded in December 2002 in The Woodshed and January 2003 at Chemical Song, Respectively.
 It was the first album to feature keyboard player Will Kidman as a member of the band.
 The album also features some saxophone assistance from Jonas Berkeley.

 Reception

 Pitchfork placed Shine a Light at number 172 on its list of top 200 albums of the 2000s.
 It was nominated for a 2004 Juno Award under the category Alternative Album of the Year.